Mark Gregory (actor): Personal life

 According to the working documents of his first film, 1990: The Bronx Warriors, Gregory was born Marco De Gregorio; for a long time, some sources reported his birth name incorrectly as Marco Di Gregorio.
 His father was a painter and sculptor.
 He grew up in the area of Porta Pia/Piazza Fiume in Rome.
 According to the same documentation, at the time of the shooting of 1990: The Bronx Warriors he was not 17 years old, as it was also commonly reported, but he had recently turned 18.

 After Afghanistan – The Last War Bus, Gregory abandoned the film industry.
 According to one of his co-stars in that film, Bobby Rhodes, "At a certain point he (Mark Gregory) abhorred this (film) environment and withdrew ... like that, suddenly.
 Now he is a painter and a madonnaro.
 I don't know what disappointed him and pushed him to cut everything drastically; but one thing is certain: he doesn't want to know anything more about cinema.
 Strange, because Marco gave up just when he was at the height of his success, when he was starting to get paid well ..."

+Final years and death

-After Gregory's acting career ceased and started being a painter, in 2004 Gregory was reportedly the victim of a scam that led him to lose his house and everything he possessed.
-Afterwards, he moved to Castel Madama, a township 30 KM east of Rome, but always struggled with financial and psychological problems.
+After Gregory's acting career ceased, he became a painter.
+In 2004, Gregory was reportedly the victim of a scam that led him to lose his house and everything he possessed.
+Afterwards, he moved to Castel Madama, a township 30 km east of Rome, but always struggled with financial and psychological problems.
 On January 31, 2013, he took his own life via an overdose of psychotropic drugs mixed with boiled water at 48.

-Death

-Fans had for years been looking for Gregorio after he vanished from the film industry.
-In March 2022, Roberto Zanni, an author for the Italian Cinema Database published an article that detailed how he had committed suicide and his grave being located in the cemetery in the Rome borough of Castel Madama.
+Fans had for years been looking for Gregory after he vanished from the film industry.
+In March 2022, Roberto Zanni, an author for the Italian Cinema Database, published an article that detailed how Gregory had died by suicide, with his grave being located in the cemetery in the Rome borough of Castel Madama.